TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Introduction

-We compare our approach with other works on two conditional text generation problems: \textbf{paraphrasing} and \textbf{summarization}, on which our method surpasses all on-autoregressive models.
-The main contributions of this work are as follows: \begin{itemize} \itemsep0em \item We propose a new text diffusion framework \textbf{TEncDM}, which trains the diffusion model in the latent space constructed by the outputs of pre-trained Transformer-based encoder. \item We evaluate the importance of the decoder and conclude that its robustness to inaccuracies in the generated latents directly affects the generation quality.
-We then propose a decoder architecture and its training method that boosts the model performance. \item We analyse in detail the effect of self-conditioning on the denoising process and show that self-conditioning increases the magnitude of model's predictions, which in turn allows us to reduce the number of denoising steps during inference. \item Through a thorough ablation study, we reveal that commonly used \textit{cosine} and \textit{sqrt} noise schedules do not introduce enough difficulty to the denoising task during training.
-We show that the addition of more noise significantly increases the model quality. \end{itemize}
+We compare our approach with other non-autoregressive diffusion models trained in the space of embeddings or encodings on three conditional text generation problems – \textbf{paraphrasing}, \textbf{summarization}, and \textbf{text simplification} – and show its superiority over other methods.
+The main contributions of this work are as follows: \begin{itemize} \itemsep0em \item We propose a new text diffusion framework \textbf{TEncDM}, which trains the diffusion model in the latent space constructed by the outputs of pre-trained Transformer-based encoder. \item We evaluate the importance of the text decoder and conclude that its robustness to inaccuracies in the generated latents directly affects the generation quality.
+We propose a Transformer-based decoder and its training method that boosts the model performance. \item We analyse in detail the effect of self-conditioning and noise schedules on the denoising process and show their effect on the model quality. \end{itemize}